nextapps-de/flexsearch/README.md

 ## What's New

-- Persistent indexes support for: IndexedDB (Browser), SQLite, Postgres, MongoDB, Clickhouse, Redis, Redis-JSON
+- Persistent indexes support for: IndexedDB (Browser), Redis, SQLite, Postgres, MongoDB, Clickhouse
 - Enhanced language customization via the new Encoder class
-- Searching single terms is 7 times faster
+- Searching single terms is up to 7 times faster
 - Enhanced support for larger indexes or larger result sets
 - Improved offset and limit processing achieve up to 100 times faster traversal performance through large datasets
-- Support for larger In-Memory index with unlimited key size (the defaults maximum keystore limit is: 2^27)
+- Support for larger In-Memory index with extended key size (the defaults maximum keystore limit is: 2^24)
 - Greatly enhanced performance of the whole text encoding pipeline
 - Improved indexing of numeric content (Triplets)
 - Immediate result sets and resolver
 - Basic Resolver: Collapse, And, Or, Output formatter
 - Improved charset collection
-- New charset preset "extreme" which greatly reduces memory consumption
+- New charset preset "extreme" which further reduces memory consumption
 - Performance gain when polling tasks to the index by using "Event-Loop-Caches"
-- Memory consumption was reduced
+- Up to 100 times faster deletion/replacement when not using the additional "fastupdate" register
+- Regex Pre-Compilation (transforms hundreds of regex rules into just a few)

 ## Persistent Indexes